ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/stop-indexing.dotnet.markdown

 * Use `StopIndexingOperation` to __pause indexing__ for ALL indexes in the database.

-* To pause only a specific index use [StopIndexOperation](../../../../client-api/operations/maintenance/indexes/stop-index).
+* To pause only a specific index use the [pause index operation](../../../../client-api/operations/maintenance/indexes/stop-index).

 * In this page:
   * [Overview](../../../../client-api/operations/maintenance/indexes/stop-indexing#overview)